 A.R.E.A.
 Land Acknowledgment

-A long time ago, the hilly land that is now called the Piedmont of North Carolina was the home of indigenous relatives, the Yésah, a people who had lived in peace and balance with their world for centuries.
-North Carolina had always been home to a large variety of Indian tribes, with the Secotan and the Chowan in the east, the Saponi, Tutelo, Occaneechi, Sissipahaw and Tuscarora in the center, the Cherokee dominating the west, and dozens of other ones spread out along the state.
-As such, the Indians had a great influence throughout all of North Carolina’s history.
+Please acknowledge that we gather together at all moments to state our values on lands protected through many centuries by the ancestors and descendants of Tribal Nations.
+Borders do not define us.
+We have been here since time immemorial.
+North Carolina had always been home to many American Indian tribes, with the Secotan and the Chowan in the east, the Eno, Saponi, Tutelo, Occaneechi, Saura, Sissaphaw, and Tuscarora in the center, the Cherokee dominating the west, and dozens of other ones spread along the state.
+As such, the American Indians significantly influenced North Carolina’s history.

-We would like to honor the 4 Directions, the Land, our People, the Rivers, Grandmother Earth and Creator of it all.
-As we move forward, please recognize and acknowledge the 8 state-recognized tribes and peoples: Occaneechi Band of the Saponi Nation, Meherrin, Waccamaw Siouan, Lumbee, Coharie, Haliwa-Saponi, Sappony and Cherokee as the past, the present and future caretakers of this land.
+I want to honor the people of the Eno, Saponi, Tuscarora, Occaneechi, Saura, and Sissipahaw as we stand on lands closest to them, honor the four directions, the Land, our People, the Rivers, Grandmother Earth, and the Creator of it all.
+Please recognize and acknowledge today’s eight state-recognized tribes and peoples, Occaneechi Band of the Saponi Nation, Meherrin, Waccamaw Siouan, Lumbee, Coharie, Haliwa Saponi, Sappony and Eastern Band of Cherokee, as well as our relatives, the Tuscarora, as the past, the present and future caretakers of this Land.

 We are grateful to Crystal Cavalier-Keck, citizen of the Occaneechi Band of the Saponi Nation in Burlington NC, for providing us with this land acknowledgment.